keeks-mtl/memory-match/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
   - Used as a CSS validator
 - [JSHint](https://jshint.com/)
-  - Used as a javascript validator
+  - Used as a JavaScript validator

 ## Testing
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
     - Used to validate CSS code.